FAIRNESS FOR PROFESSIONALS

 A growing chorus of professional organizations, including those representing thousands of dentists, opticians, landscape architects, electrical contractors and CPAs, have joined their voices in support.

-Nearly every county bar association in New Jersey -- from Cumberland County to Sussex County -- believes adopting this measure is the right thing to do for licensed professionals and consumers.
+Every county bar association in New Jersey -- from Atlantic County to Warren County -- believes adopting this measure is the right thing to do for licensed professionals and consumers.

 Insurance companies and associations and civil justice organizations also back professional malpractice reform to help make New Jersey more competitive.